CARPETLIGHT GmbH, Schleestrasse 12,

 (2) Goods subject to retention of title may not be pledged to third parties or assigned as security until the secured claims are paid in full.
 The Buyer shall inform us immediately in writing if and insofar as a third party executes attachment of our goods.

-(3) In the event of contract-breaching behaviour by the Buyer, in particular failure to pay the due purchase price, we shall be entitled according to the statutory provisions to withdraw from the contract and to reclaim the goods on the basis of the retention of title and the withdrawal.
+(3) In the event of contract-breaching behaviour by the Buyer, in particular failure to pay the due purchase price, we shall be entitled according to the statutory provisions to withdraw from the contract and/or to reclaim the goods on the basis of the retention of title and the withdrawal.
+Reclaiming the goods does not include the declaration of withdrawal; we are entitled to reclaim the goods and to reserve the right to withdraw.
 If the Buyer does not pay the due purchase price, we shall only assert these rights if we have previously set the Buyer an appropriate time limit for payment without result, or if such a time limitis superfluous according to the statutory provisions.

-(4) The Buyer is authorised to sell and/or process the goods subject to retention of title in the ordinary course of business.
+(4) The Buyer is authorized, until revoked pursuant to below section c), to sell and/or process the goods subject to retention of title in the ordinary course of business.
 In this case the following terms shall also apply.

 a) Retention of title extends to the full value of the products created by processing, mixing or combining our goods, whereby we are considered to be the manufacturer.
 In the event of processing, mixing or combining with third party goods whose retention of title remains, we shall acquire co-ownership in proportion to the invoice values of the processed, mixed or combined goods.
 Otherwise the same rules shall apply to the product created as to the goods delivered under retention of title.